benholmgren/ben-holmgren/_aboot/photos.md

 redirect_from: /aboot/photos.html
 ---

-Here are a bunch of sorta recent photos of me climbing and stuff.
+Here are a bunch of sorta recent photos of me and some pals climbing and stuff.

 ![74](../../assets/img/rand_imgs/74.jpg)